No Match Found

 Practices that maintain a company culture of trust can also translate into action when it comes to employee loyalty.
-According to employees, if their company does something to gain their trust, 93% would be likely to remain loyal to their company and 90% are likely to defend their company to others.
-Again, this highlights how trust becomes a manageable currency, where your company can influence both its value and buying power with talent, critical in today’s Great Resignation environment.
+According to employees, if their company does something to gain their trust, 93% would be likely to remain loyal to it and 90% are likely to defend it to others.
+Again, this highlights how trust becomes a manageable currency, allowing companies to influence both their value and buying power with talent, which are critical in today’s Great Resignation environment.

 This may go a long way for talent acquisition and retention, especially when there’s a breach of trust — employees will hold your company accountable.
-A staggering 71% of employees say that they’re likely to leave if your company does something to lose their trust.
-Younger generations are even more likely to head out the door: 75% of GenZ and Millennials, 70% GenX and 53% Boomers +.
+A staggering 71% of employees say that they’re likely to leave if their company does something to lose their trust.
+Younger generations are even more likely to head out the door: 75% of GenZ and Millennials, 70% GenX and 53% of Boomers.
 Clearly, not all employees value the same things.
 Our previous research shows that 22% of workers have left an organization because of issues related to trust.

 As business executives look to build trust, diverse stakeholder perspectives continue to be a challenge.
 In our previous survey, when we asked what’s getting in the way of building that trust, diverse stakeholder perspectives topped the list, cited by 43% of business leaders as a top-three challenge.